prochol/SpriteKitGame/README.md

 ## License

-UIStoryboard-main is released under the MIT license.
+SpriteKitGame is released under the MIT license.
 See [LICENSE](https://raw.githubusercontent.com/prochol/SpriteKitGame/master/LICENSE) for details.